jpf/okta-get-id-token/README.md

     # A shell script which demonstrates how to get an OpenID Connect id_token from from Okta using the OAuth 2.0 "Implicit Flow"
     # Author: Joel Franusic <joel.franusic@okta.com>

-## Parsing command line flags
+## Parsing command line arguments

-Next we parse the command line flags into local variables.
-The StackOverflow article on [Parsing arguments/options/flags in a bash script](http://stackoverflow.com/questions/8175000/parsing-arguments-options-flags-in-a-bash-script) has more details on parsing command line arguments in a Bash script.
+Next we parse the command line arguments into local variables.
+The StackOverflow article on [parsing arguments in a bash script](http://stackoverflow.com/questions/8175000/parsing-arguments-options-flags-in-a-bash-script) has more details on parsing command line arguments in a Bash script.

+We start by initializing the variables for the command line
+parameters:

     base_url=""
     client_id=""